-Based in London, Neil heads our UK real estate tax practice, helping clients structure their real estate deals (acquisitions, disposals, developments, joint ventures, fund establishments, inward/outward investment) in a tax efficient way.
+Based in London, Neil has a wealth of experience in helping clients structure their real estate deals (acquisitions, disposals, developments, joint ventures, fund establishments, inward/outward investment) in a tax efficient way.
 His advice to clients not only take into account increasingly complex tax law and practice but also the realities of dealing with tax authorities and public perception.

 Neil has extensive experience in assisting different types of clients (including sovereign wealth funds, pension funds, insurance businesses, private equity funds, real estate investment trusts, large corporations and public bodies) to achieve their overall objectives.